crowdfunding + sponsorship opportunity

 By placing Black, Brown, and Asian figures at the center of a historically exclusive visual tradition, the exhibition becomes not only an artistic offering but an act of reclamation.
 It resonates with people who value authenticity, hand-crafted work, and stories rooted in intention.

-Any surplus funds directly support the exhibition’s long-term impact.
+All funds directly support the exhibition’s long-term impact.
 By investing in education, digital access, and community programming, sponsors help ensure that Renaissance in Bloom continues to grow to celebrating craftsmanship, cultural presence, and the beauty of the natural world for years to come.

 My hope is that the exhibition sparks meaningful conversations about art, identity, preservation, and the human experience.
 I want it to reach across communities—to art lovers, students, collectors, families, and anyone drawn to nature or classical aesthetics—and offer something genuine, grounding, and inspiring.

-The exhibition features original black-and-white ink and colored pencil illustrations of Greek-inspired figures adorned with preserved botanical resin jewelry.
-Every piece of jewelry is handcrafted from real flowers, pearls, crystals, and natural materials.
-Each wearable sculpture is displayed beside its illustrated counterpart on stone stands, creating a quiet but powerful dialogue between fine art and adornment.
-In bringing these elements together, the exhibition celebrates renewal, preservation, and the enduring beauty of cultural presence.
+The exhibition features original black and white ink and colored pencil illustrations of Greek inspired figures adorned with preserved botanical resin jewelry.
+Each piece of jewelry is handcrafted from real flowers, pearls, crystals, and natural materials.
+Wearable sculptures are displayed beside their illustrated counterparts on stone stands, creating a quiet yet powerful dialogue between fine art and adornment.

 I plan to develop accessible in-person and online workshops to teach the art of preserved botanical resin jewelry.
 These programs will make the creative process available to wider audiences, encouraging hands-on learning, curiosity, and connection.
 This would include publishing and recording equipment, ventilation equipment, and classroom infrastructure equipment.